 The Islamic calendar is lunar and based on the moon’s sighting compared to the Gregorian calendar, a solar calendar.
 Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid al-Fitr can only be performed under cover of the night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-As no announcement has been made about the holidays for next year’s Eid al-Fitr, The Eid al-Fitr holidays in Qatar commenced on Monday, May 1 until Thursday, May 5 last year.
-During the holidays, schools and most businesses are closed as Qataris typically celebrate the festivities by spending some time with families, and relatives, with some even opting to travel for Eid.
+During the holiday, schools and most businesses are closed as Qataris typically celebrate the festivities by spending some time with families and relatives, with some even opting to travel for Eid.

 Eid al Fitr in Qatar